Nazarii/nazarii.github.com/source/_posts/2016-08-15-interview-questions.markdown

 - pop3 vs IMAP
 - What is IP?
 - Http protocol
+- What is HEAD http request for?
+- Client want's to use only GET requests in his REST-API, will you agree?
+What will you advice?
 - TCP vs HTTPS
 - UDP vs TCP
 - How does SSL works